Skin care, sun protection and a healthy lifestyle

 All Australian children need to learn to use sunscreen every day to protect their skin from the harmful effects of ultraviolet (UV) rays.
 Many acne treatments make the skin extra sensitive to sunlight, so keep reinforcing those sun safe messages.

 Look for sunscreens that are light and oil-free for acne-prone skin.
-A pump pack in the bathroom or near the door makes applying sunscreen easier to remember.
+A pump pack in the bathroom or near the door makes applying sunscreen easier to remember and hats are an effective way of reducing UV exposure on the face.

 Diet and exercise